Azure/BatchSparkScoringPredictiveMaintenance/README.md

 # Setup

-Before running the notebooks, we need to setup the environment.
+ * Clone the repo `git clone https://github.com/Azure/BatchSparkScoringPredictiveMaintenance`
+ * cd into the repo

+Before next we copy the repo notebook artifacts to your Azure databricks.

  * Connect the CLI to your Databricks instance
  * Import the repo notebooks into your Databricks workspace
- * Get the clusterID to direct the execution compute context
- * Customize the Jobs JSON scripts to direct Jobs to the correct Databricks Workspace and ClusterID locations.

-## Connect the CLI
+## Connect the CLI to your Databricks instance

 We need to connect the CLI to your databricks instance.
 This can be done using a Databricks generated [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management).